-Table 94: LED Projects
+Table 86: LED Projects

-STR RATEGIC HRUST PROGRAMME PROJECTS CUSTODIAN IMPLEMENT BUDGE TATION PHA YEAR 1 YEAR 2 YEAR 3 sion 1.1 Stakeholder Consultation and participation 1.1.1 Ensure commencement of LED/Investment Forum (This will consolidate the local investors & potential investors including foreign direct investors).
-DLM LED Unit 0 0 0 nal Cohe 1.2 Sector Committees 1.2.1 Establish sector focused (Agriculture, Mining and Tourism) Committees; enabling the engagement with private and social investors together with empowering of SMMEs & Cooperatives.
-DLM LED Unit 0 0 0 1 Achieving Institutional Cohesion 1.3 Economic Chambers 1.3.1 Establishment of Local Business Chamber and ensure full functionality of Informal Economy Chamber.
+ATEGIC HRUST PR PROGRAMME PROJECTS CUSTODIAN TATION PHA - YEAR 1 YEAR 2 YEAR 3 sion 1.1 Stakeholder Consultation and participation 1.1.1 Ensure commencement of LED/Investment Forum (This will consolidate the local investors & potential investors including foreign direct investors).
+DLM LED Unit 0 0 0 1 nal Cohe 1.2 Sector Committees 1.2.1 Establish sector focused (Agriculture, Mining and Tourism) Committees; enabling the engagement with private and social investors together with empowering of SMMEs & Cooperatives.
+DLM LED Unit 0 0 0 Achieving Institutional Cohesion 1.3 Economic Chambers 1.3.1 Establishment of Local Business Chamber and ensure full functionality of Informal Economy Chamber.
 (This will ensure that the local businesses are catered for enhancing business retention & expansion; while accessing government support programmes for SMMEs & Co-operatives in all economic contributory sectors of the municipal jurisdiction & cross-jurisdictional business activities).
-DLM LED Unit 0 0 0 Achievi 1.4 Capacitating of Municipal LED Unit 1.4.1 Establishment of a fully-fledged LED Unit (Appointment of interns specialising in Agriculture, Finance, Tourism, Manufacturing; Small Business Development, Researchers & other skills to develop & grow the local economy) DLM MM Office hd 2.1.1 LED SMMEs; Co-ops & Informal Traders Programme (The municipality will render various forms of support to empower its local SMMEs & Co-ops in the primary; secondary & tertiary agricultural subsectors).
-DLM LED Unit 5 000 000.00 2 Agricultural Development and Diversification 24 Agricultural Support and 2.1.2 LED SMMEs & Co-ops Programme - Purchasing of Farms (This programme will enable local SMMEs & Co-ops to undertake farming.
+DLM LED Unit 0 0 0 Achiev Capacitating of Municipal LED Unit 1.4 Municipal LED Unit 1.4.1 Unit Capacitating of Municipal LED Unit (Appointment of interns specialising in Agriculture, Finance, Tourism, Manufacturing; Small Business Development, Researchers & other skills to develop & grow the local economy) DLM MM Office þı 2.1.1 LED SMMEs; Co-ops & Informal Traders Programme (The municipality will render various forms of support to empower its local SMMEs & Co-ops in the primary; secondary & tertiary agricultural subsectors).
+DLM LED Unit 5 000 000.00 2 Agricultural Development and Diversification Agricultural Support and 2.1.2 LED SMMEs & Co-ops Programme - Purchasing of Farms (This programme will enable local SMMEs & Co-ops to undertake farming.
 This will eliminate the challenge of SMMEs & Co-ops not having land to undertake agricultural production as the majority of the land is currently in the hands of private owners who are less willing to aid the SMMEs & Co- ops).
-DLM LED Unit 2 000 000.00 2 cultural De Diversi 2.1 Skills Development 2.1.3 Strategic arrangement with, DARD; DRDLR on agricultural support (DARD; DRDLR will continue to indirectly finance the selected SMMEs & Coops in their farming activities.
+DLM LED Unit 2 000 000.00 2 2.1 Skills Development 2.1.3 Strategic arrangement with, DARD; DRDLR on agricultural support (DARD; DRDLR will continue to indirectly finance the selected SMMEs & Coops in their farming activities.
 Farming implements; equipment; training; markets, etc; is offered by the DRDLR & the DRDLR will work in integration with the municipality).
-DLM LED Unit 5 400 000.00 0 0 Agri 2.1.4 Dannhauser Food security program (This enhances the development of farming by the local SMMEs & Co-ops.
+DLM LED Unit 5 400 000.00 0 0 Agri Dannhauser Food security program (This enhances the development of farming by the local SMMEs & Co-ops.
 The purpose is to ensure that food production continues and is not destabilised as land is accessed by those PDIs, who never had the opportunity to have land to undertake production).
 DLM LED Unit DARD DRDLR 1 000 000